-The '683 patent discusses "raw" data obtained from delivery service computers as being data in the format in which it is acquired before conversion to the system's data structure's format.
-EX1001, 5:43-46, 10:58-64.
-Rahle's "external data gathering module," which "interfaces with external websites" to retrieve data objects (e.g., menu items), performs scraping to extract the menu items from webpage data (e.g., menu listings on the webpage), or at minimum would have been obvious to implement this way.
-Rahle, [0038]; Supra §VI.D.1.b ([1B]).
-POSAs knew, for example, that "extracting or mapping content found on multiple websites related to a specific business" was a beneficial way of gathering "details about local restaurants" that "can then be searched by an end-user through a web-based interface."
-Crovella-Decl., [0040] (quoting corroborating EX1009, [0004]-[0006], [0064] (corroborating POSAs' knowledge that "identifying, collecting, analyzing, mapping and extracting relevant information...associated with a specific local business gathered from multiple online data sources" including third-party "websites" was a beneficial way of gathering information "about restaurants" as in Rahle)).
-In Rahle-Rhodes, menu-item data objects are gathered in their native format from external websites and then converted to the social graph's formatting; thus, the objects are raw data objects when they are extracted from webpage data.
+The '090 patent discusses "raw" data obtained from delivery-service computers as data in the format in which it is acquired before conversion to the system's data structure's format.
+EX1001, 5:47-51, 10:62-11:2.
+Rahle's "external data gathering module," which "interfaces with external websites" to retrieve data objects (e.g., menu items), performs scraping to extract menu items from webpage data (e.g., menu listings on webpages), or at minimum would have been obvious to implement this way.
+Rahle, [0038]; supra §VI.D.1.b ([1B]).
+POSAs knew, for example, that "extracting or mapping content found on multiple websites related to a specific business" was a beneficial way of gathering "details about local restaurants" that "can then be searched."
+Crovella-Decl., [0038] (quoting corroborating EX1009, [0004]-[0006], [0064] (corroborating POSAs' knowledge that "identifying, collecting, analyzing, mapping and extracting relevant information...associated with a specific local business gathered from multiple online data sources" including third-party "websites" beneficially enabled gathering information "about restaurants" as in Rahle)).
+In Rahle-Rhodes, menuitem data objects are gathered in their native format from external websites and then converted to the social graph's formatting; thus, they are raw data objects when they are extracted from webpage data.
 Supra §VI.D.1.c ([1C]).
-Furthermore, in RahleRhodes, external websites include delivery service computers as Rhodes teaches.
+Furthermore, in Rahle-Rhodes, external websites include delivery service computers as Rhodes teaches.
 Supra §§VI.C, VI.D.1.a ([1A]).
 Thus, said scraping comprises extracting raw data objects from webpage data from the delivery service computers.